The Four Pillars

 What we’ve done

 The state of Michigan has adopted new Science and Mathematics Academic Standards.
 These new standards require a major shift in teacher practice.
-Additionally, curricular and assessment resources that are aligned to these new standards need to be created and utilized.
-Michigan teachers need support understanding these new standards, changing their own professional practice, and creating/evaluating/utilizing resources.
+Michigan teachers need support understanding these new standards, changing their own professional practice, and creating/utilizing aligned resources.

 Pillar 3: Integrating Business and Education